SaulAndrade/techinc/README.md

-# Getting Started with Create React App
+# Simple Company System

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple project built using create-react-app as part of a job selection process by Tractian Inc. (https://tractian.com/)

 ## Available Scripts